scrapy/scrapy/docs/topics/spiders.rst

    ``callback`` is a callable or a string (in which case a method from the spider object with that name will be used) to be called for each link extracted with the specified link_extractor.
-This callback receives a response as its first argument and must return a list containing either ScrapedItems and Requests (or any subclass of them).
+This callback receives a response as its first argument and must return a list containing :class:`~scrapy.item.Item` and/or :class:`~scrapy.http.Request` objects (or any subclass of them).

    ``cb_kwargs`` is a dict containing the keyword arguments to be passed to the callback function